NuttaneeKnight/ServiceNow/readme.md

  - Comment your code!
  - Follow a convention - easily for debugging
  - Wrap code in functions to prevent polluting the global namespace
+ - Do not use hardcoded values
+ - Use descriptive variables and function names
+ - Verify a value exists before using it
+ - le the database do the work